Last updated on April 15th, 2022 at 02:35 pm

 5. Other Details To Keep In Mind

-If you are from North America or European country, this section doesn’t apply to you! 😉
+If you are from North America or a European country, this section doesn’t apply to you! 😉

-However, if you have never lived in a country with a cold wet climate such as Germany, then you seriously need to reconsider your wardrobe.
-Germany can get quite cold in winter, going as low as -10 in some places.
+However, if you have never lived in a country with a frosty wet climate such as Germany, then you seriously need to reconsider your wardrobe.
+Germany can get quite cold in winter, going as low as -10 on some days.

 Summer is the worst!

 You won’t need heavy winter clothing.
-Light to warm jacket should be enough to cover up during chilly mornings or late nights.
-Make sure to pack something rain and windproof for throughout the year.
+A light to warm jacket should be enough to cover up during chilly mornings or late nights.
+Make sure to pack something rain and windproof throughout the year.
 And learn to layer your clothing!

 Jack Wolfskin offers a large collection of all-weather and winter clothing in Germany PLUS it is available everywhere in Germany.